 Similar Destination: Waitsfield, Vermont

-The Mountain-Town Charm: Lee encompassed two villages in the Berkshires, South and East Lee.
+The Mountain-Town Charm: Lee encompasses two villages in the Berkshires, South and East Lee.
 A former mill town, it's famous for its high-quality marble, picturesque ponds, and charming bed-and-breakfasts with old-world New England vibes.
 Stay at Santarella Estate & Gardens if you want to feel like you live inside a happier version of "Hansel and Gretel."

 Elevation: 1000 feet